 - Do not charge students for your handouts.

-- Avoid systematic or accumulative handouts that should have been provided to the students in a course pack format or as approved article links in D2L, made through the One Stop Course Reading Service.
+- Avoid systematic or accumulative handouts that should have been provided to the students in a course pack format or as approved article links in D2L, made through the Library E-Reserve Service.
 For example, do not hand out your core course readings on a weekly basis.
 Make sure that the accumulated amount of the reading distributed to students from a single work does not exceed the Ryerson University Fair Dealing Guideline.

 - Some digital content from library licensed electronic databases can’t be handed out – but student can access this content on their own.
 SEE: Instructions on How to Check Library Licenced Material